-Today we opted to walk instead of drive.
+Today we opted to walk instead of drive in our exploring stint.
 A leisurely afternoon stroll (actually in search of a geocache) took us to the historic St George’s Park and surroundings to learn and appreciate a bit of history.

 Our first stop was at the historic Port Elizabeth Cricket Club (PECC) which was established in 1859 where a club match was underway.

 The grounds boast a couple of unique achievements such as:

 - being the second oldest cricket club in South Africa;

 - being the venue for the first cricket test

 - the last Test before South Africa was expelled from world cricket